Students and early career

 Study stress and how we cope

 Some nursing and midwifery students report study stress can lead to unhealthy behaviours such eating more snack foods or skipping meals, less exercise, consuming more alcohol and less social interaction.
-Time spent sitting with depression and stress has been shown to exacerbate lower psychological wellbeing.
+Prolonged sitting, like when you're studying for long hours, can negatively affect your mental wellbeing, especially if you're already feeling stressed or feeling flat.

 - 48.5% reported moderate to severe symptoms of depression